PURPOSE OF THIS POLICY

-This policy applies to all University units and employees involved in the design, installation, and use of electronic video surveillance systems and equipment, and all persons who request or obtain access to recorded data from such systems.
+This policy applies to all University units and employees involved in the design, installation, and use of electronic video surveillance systems and equipment, and anyone who requests or obtains access to recorded data from such systems.

 EXEMPTIONS FROM THIS POLICY

-This policy does not apply to audio/video recording systems in use for non-surveillance purposes such as recording of live lectures or performances, instructional purposes, human subject and animal research, and the like.
-See section 5(B) below.
+This policy does not apply to audio/video recording systems in use for purposes such as recording of live lectures or performances or for instructional purposes.
 This Policy also does not apply to the private use of video and audio equipment by persons who are not acting pursuant to their employment or agency relationship with the University, or under its direction and control.

 DEFINITIONS USED IN THIS POLICY

-Electronic Surveillance System (ESS): A system consisting of electronic devices such as cameras, microphones and recording systems, the data from which is transmitted and/or controlled remotely via a direct or network connection, and is designed or used for the purposes of electronic surveillance.
+Electronic Surveillance System (ESS): A system consisting of electronic devices such as cameras, microphones, and recording systems, the data from which is transmitted and/or controlled remotely via a direct or network connection, and which is designed or used for the purposes of electronic surveillance.

 ESS Data: Digital video and audio data captured by recording devices that can be monitored, transmitted, stored, retrieved, or modified in conjunction with the use of an electronic surveillance system.

-ESS Device: any camera, microphone, or other audio and/or video recording device that can capture images and sounds and store them as data; and any electronic equipment that, as part of an ESS, provides the capability to retrieve, transmit, or reproduce recorded audio and/or video data files.
+ESS Device: any camera, microphone, or other audio and/or video recording device that can capture and display or reproduce images and sounds, and/or store them as data; and any electronic equipment that, as part of an ESS, provides the capability to retrieve, transmit, or reproduce recorded audio and/or video data files.

-Monitoring: the use of cameras, microphones, display monitors, or other audio and/or video equipment for real-time observation of sounds and images.
+Monitoring: the use of cameras, microphones, display monitors, or other audio/video equipment for real-time observation of sounds and images.

 Permanent Installation: The installation of any ESS device or system that is intended to remain in place for an indefinite time, and to be removed or modified only for change of circumstances, upon approval of the STC.